domRiddle/ASF/Background-games-redeemer.md

 Let's assume that we have a list of 100 keys.
 Firstly we should create a new `BotName.keys.new` file in ASF `config` directory.
 We appended `.new` extension in order to let ASF know that it shouldn't pick up this file immediately the moment it's created.

 Now we can open our new file and copy-paste list of our 100 keys there, fixing the format if needed.
-After fixed our `BotName.keys.new` file will have exactly 100 (or 101, with last newline) lines, each line having a structure of `GameName\tcd-key\n`, where `\t` is tab character and `\n` is newline.
+After fixes our `BotName.keys.new` file will have exactly 100 (or 101, with last newline) lines, each line having a structure of `GameName\tcd-key\n`, where `\t` is tab character and `\n` is newline.

 Now we can rename this file from `BotName.keys.new` to `BotName.keys` in order to let ASF know that it's ready to be picked up.
 The moment we do this, ASF will automatically import the file (without a need of restart) and delete it afterwards, confirming that all our games were parsed and added to the queue.